Mulan (1998 film): Plot

-As the soldiers march up a mountain pass, they are ambushed by the Huns.
-Mulan cleverly uses a Huolongchushui cannon to cause an avalanche, which buries the entire Hun army.
-Angered, Shan Yu wounds Mulan during the battle, and her deception is revealed when the wound is bandaged.
-Instead of executing Mulan as the law requires, Shang spares her life and expels her from the army.
-Mulan is left behind as the other soldiers depart for the Imperial City to report the Huns' defeat.
-However, Shan Yu and several of his warriors have survived, and Mulan sees them heading towards the city.
+As the soldiers march up a mountain pass, the Huns ambush them.
+Mulan uses a Huolongchushui cannon to trigger an avalanche and bury the Huns, but is badly injured.
+Shang and the soldiers discover Mulan's true sex while her wound is bandaged.
+Instead of executing Mulan as the law requires, Shang spares her life and expels her from the army before departing for the Imperial City to report the Huns' defeat.
+Mulan, however, later discovers Shan Yu and several of his warriors have survived.

-Mulan enters the city and warns Shang.
-The Huns then capture the Emperor and seize the palace.
-Mulan, Yao, Ling, Chien-Po, and Shang enter the palace and defeat Shan Yu's men.
-Shang prevents Shan Yu from attacking the Emperor, and Mulan lures the Hun leader onto the roof, where she pins him there with his own sword.
-Acting on Mulan's instructions, Mushu fires a large skyrocket at Shan Yu; the rocket strikes and propels Shan Yu into a fireworks launching tower, where he dies in the resulting explosion.
+Mulan travels to the city to warn Shang just as the Huns seize the palace and take the Emperor hostage.
+In the ensuing fight, Shan Yu's men are quickly defeated and Mulan lures Shan Yu onto the roof, and ultimately pins him down with his own sword.
+Guided by Mulan, Mushu uses a skyrocket to propel Shan Yu into a fireworks launching tower, killing him.

-The Emperor initially reprimands Mulan, but then he and the city's assembled inhabitants praise her for having saved them, and they bow to her in honor.
-She accepts the Emperor's crest and Shan Yu's sword as gifts but declines his offer to be on the royal council.
+The Emperor and the city's assembled inhabitants praise Mulan for having saved them, and they bow to her in honor.
+She accepts the Emperor's crest and Shan Yu's sword as gifts but declines his offer to join the royal council.
 Mulan returns home and presents these gifts to her father, but he ignores them, happy to have her back.
 Having become enamored with Mulan, Shang also arrives and accepts her invitation to stay for dinner.
 Mushu is reinstated as a Fa family guardian as the ancestors celebrate.